yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 dynamo serve graphs.disagg_router:Frontend -f ./configs/disagg_router.yaml
 ```

-#### Aggregated serving with Multi-Token Prediction(MTP) and DeepSeek R1
+#### Aggregated serving with Multi-Token Prediction (MTP) and DeepSeek R1
 ```bash
 cd /workspace/examples/tensorrt_llm
 dynamo serve graphs.agg:Frontend -f configs/deepseek_r1/mtp/mtp_agg.yaml
 ```

 Notes:
 - There is a noticeable latency for the first two inference requests.
 Please send warm-up requests before starting the benchmark.
-- MTP performance may vary depending on the acceptance rate of predicted tokens, which is dependent on the dataset or queries used while benchmarking
+- MTP performance may vary depending on the acceptance rate of predicted tokens, which is dependent on the dataset or queries used while benchmarking.
+Additionally, `ignore_eos` should generally be omitted or set to `false` when using MTP to avoid speculating garbage outputs and getting unrealistic acceptance rates.

 #### Multi-Node Disaggregated Serving